ChaoyiHuang/edgeaccess/README.md

    2018/04/25 15:29:20 sendReq2EdgeAccess, req: {"id":41,"timestamp":1524641360,"body":"8.50","reply":""}
    2018/04/25 15:29:20 sendReq2EdgeAccess, replied {41 1524641360 8.50 touched by EdgeAccess at2018-04-25 15:29:20}

-6. stop one edgeaccess, all edged connection will be shifted to another edgeaccess.
+6. stop one edgeaccess, all edged connection will be shifted to another edgeaccess. and you will found all requests from edgd to edgeaccess will be resumed, and shifted accordingly.

 7. If one edgeaccess was stopped, just ping the edged from another edgeaccess after it's being automaticly registered to another edgeaccess.

+8. don't worry about the edgeaccess failure (unless all failed), edged will be reachable after a while, all connection will be recovered from another edgeaccess.